zvineyard/pyrocms-wordpress-import/README.md

 ## Known Issues

-While thi smodule imports pages, it doesn't not keep track of their hierarchy (parent vs. child).
+While this module imports pages, it doesn't keep track of their hierarchy (parent vs. child).

 This module does not currently transfer draft posts from WordPress to PyroCMS.